 “Paying more than $10 for a bottle of water is BS.”
 I insisted.

 I’ve taken this Hydro Flask water bottle everywhere (as you can see), and I begrudgingly admit it’s pretty much the sh*t.
 It keeps cold water cold even when it’s boiling hot outside, and I’ve used it to carry hot tea for hours while hiking in cold mountains.

 In short, it’s a magical fluid transporter that will keep any backpacker’s morale up even when the weather is trying to kill you.
 Oh, and it’s not plastic.

 - Perfect for: People tryna cut down that plastic use, anyone who values cold water on a hot day

 - Terrible for: Literally no one.
 Stay hydrated, y’all.

 Love fluid?
 You should.
 Buy a Hydro Flask insulated water bottle now.

 Annnnnd those are my recommendations for actually useful gifts for travelers and backpackers!
 Is there another item you really love, or another perfect gift for backpackers you think people would find useful?
 Let me know in the comments!

 Yay transparency!
 The links in this post are affiliate links.
-That means if you buy any of the products using my links, I’ll earn a small commission at no extra cost to you.
+That means if you buy any of the products on my list of useful gifts for backpackers using my links, I’ll earn a small commission at no extra cost to you.
 Never fear, I actually use and/or want all of these things.
 I hate crappy gifts just as much as the next person.